 We organize and run the Confer Classic Golf Tournament every June that benefits an organization near and dear to the Confer family’s hearts -- the Boy Scouts of America.

-The Iroquois Trail Council of the BSA serves 2,500 cub scouts, scouts, and explorers from eastern Niagara, Orleans, Genesee, Livingston and Wyoming counties.
-The Council and its numerous troops and packs offer an incredibly-effective program to its scouts and the Iroquois Trail Council is consistently recognized as being among the best-performing scout councils in the entire country.
-The Iroquois Trail Council owns and operates two camps – Camp Sam Wood in Pike, NY and Camp Dittmer in Phelps, NY – which have helped the Council in furthering the Scout principles of using an outdoor experience to foster character, preparedness, leadership, and self-sufficiency in our scouts….young men and women who will go on to lead, change, and serve our nation in the future.
+The WNY Scout Council of the BSA serves 5,000 cub scouts, scouts, and explorers from Niagara, Erie, Orleans, Genesee, Livingston and Wyoming counties.
+The Council and its numerous troops and packs offer an incredibly-effective program to its scouts.
+It owns and operates two camps – Camp Sam Wood in Pike, NY and Camp Scouthaven in Freedom, NY – which have helped the Council in furthering the Scout principles of using an outdoor experience to foster character, preparedness, leadership, and self-sufficiency in our scouts….young men and women who will go on to lead, change, and serve our nation in the future.

-Over the six years of this event, the tournament has delivered $100,000 in proceeds to the scouts – that has a HUGE impact on our mostly-rural council.
+Over the seven years of this event, the tournament has delivered $129,000 in proceeds to the scouts.

 If you’d like information on how you can help the tournament as a golfer, sponsor, or raffle item donor, please email us at email@example.com.